 What not to say

 • ‘Gone to sleep’.
-The child may wonder if and when they will wake up, or become fearful of sleeping themselves.
+The child may wonder if and when the person will wake up.
+They may become fearful of sleeping themselves.

 • ‘We have lost…’.
 This can become confused with the idea of losing and finding something.
-The child may think they can find the person again if they search hard enough, or may fear themselves becoming lost.
+The child may think they can find the person again if they search hard enough.
+They may fear themselves becoming lost.

 • ‘They have become a star’.
 This can be confusing and children may ask difficult questions to try and understand.
 Which star?
 Why have they done this?
 Can I become a star?
 Why can’t I see the star?